klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 </figure>

 **Step 2.17:** Model transformation (3/3).
-In the properties of the Wrapping node, click Compute.
+In the properties of the *Wrapping* node, click *Compute*.
 The computing process will take some time.

 **Step 2.18:** Saving the new low-polygonal model (1/3).
 In the Node graph editor, press Tab > Geometry > SaveGeom.

 **Step 2.19:** Saving the new low-polygonal model (2/3).
-In the Node graph editor, connect the output of the Wrapping node to the input of the SaveGeom node.
+In the Node graph editor, connect the output of the *Wrapping* node to the input of the *SaveGeom* node.

 **Step 2.20:** Saving the new low-polygonal model (3/3).
-In the Node graph editor, when the SaveGeom node is selected, in the Properties > File Name, choose where you want to save the new model and click “Compute current frame”.
+In the Node graph editor, when the *SaveGeom* node is selected, in the Properties > File Name, choose where you want to save the new model and click *Compute current frame*.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/3dscanning-animation/Code_Reality_AR-Foundations_3D-scanning_Wrap_05.PNG" style="align:left; width: 60%; height: 60%; border: 15px solid;